im-machakata/codels-sms-php/.github/README.md

 $phoneNumbers = array_keys($users);

+// the message parameter is also passed here too to the callback function
 $client->setCallback(function ($receiver) use ($users) {
     $user = $users[$receiver];
     $message = "Dear {$user['name']}, your bill of ${$user['bill']} is due.";

-    // you can either return the message string or an Sms::new instance as demonstrated here. return Sms::new($receiver, $message);
+    // you can either return the message string or an Sms::new instance as demonstrated here.
+    // return $message;
+    return Sms::new($receiver, $message);
 });